 This is a six-part series on the major rivers and their respective drainages found in Nebraska with their geography and history of Nebraska’s rivers.

-Nebraska is blessed with an abundance of water, with a multitude of streams, rivers, and groundwater.
+Nebraska is blessed with abundant water, with many streams, rivers, and groundwater.
 At times these rivers flood, creating unbelievable devastation.
 This finite resource of abundant, clean water serves to irrigate over nine million acres of crops across the state, provides for our daily needs, riparian habitat for wildlife and fauna, a multitude of recreational opportunities, and aesthetics for the soul.
 Safe and respectful use of this essential resource is incumbent on all of us.

-Primary crops grown in this drainage area are corn, edible dry beans, sugar beets, alfalfa, winter wheat, soybeans, sunflowers, millet, forages, potatoes, and small grains.
+The primary crops grown in this area are corn, soybeans, grain sorghum, alfalfa, forages, and small grains.

-Colorado, Nebraska, and Wyoming share the North Platte River waters and its use.
-How the water is divided and used is determined by the North Platte Decree.
-Colorado and Nebraska share the South Platte River and Lodgepole Creek waters and their use.
-The decree and compact Nebraska has with Colorado and Wyoming for these rivers can be found at CompactAndDecrees2010.pdf (nebraska.gov).
+Colorado, Kansas, and Nebraska share the Republican River waters and its use.
+How the water is divided and used is determined by the Republican River Compact.
+The compact and other compacts and decrees Nebraska has can be found at CompactAndDecrees2010.pdf (nebraska.gov).

-To view these river drainages, and others across the United States, the United States Geological Survey (USGS) has a great website called Streamer (https://txpub.usgs.gov/DSS/streamer/web/) At the website, click “Go to Map”.
+To view these river drainages, and others across the United States, the United States Geological Survey (USGS) has a great website called Streamer (https://txpub.usgs.gov/DSS/streamer/web/).
+At the website, click “Go to Map.”
 From the new page, zoom in on the state.
 In the upper right corner of the page, click “Trace Upstream.”
 Zoom in and find the point you want to trace the river/stream upstream.
-To see the North or South Platte River drainages, click on the respective river above their confluence east of North Platte, Neb.
-To see the entire Platte River drainage, click on the river above the confluence with the Missouri River near Plattsmouth, Neb.
+To see the Republican River Drainage, click on the river at the confluence with the Kansas River Near Junction City, Kan.
 If you know the river/stream headwaters/source, you can also use the “Trace Downstream” feature.